Our history began in 2012 when the Society of St. Andrew began operating in Nebraska. Produce From the Heart began running independently in 2015.

 History of Produce From the Heart

 In 2012, Mike Shambaugh-Miller began operating the Nebraska branch of the Society of St. Andrew.
-Three years later, Produce From the Heart began independently operating but remains an affiliate of the Society of St. Andrew today.
+Three years later, Produce From the Heart began independently operation.

 We collect donated edible produce from farmers and gardeners across Nebraska.
 The produce is then distributed to pantries, homeless shelters, soup kitchens and FoodNet sites.
 Our goal is to slow the waste of fresh produce and help alleviate hunger in Nebraska.